Design using structural fire standards

 Both BS 5950 Part 8 and Eurocodes are available for the design of structural steel in fire in the UK.
 The Eurocodes suite consists of: BS EN 1991-1-2, BS EN 1993-1-2 and BS EN 1994-1-2.
 These codes concern themselves mainly with the design of individual elements of construction in fire.
 The behaviour of frames and assemblies in fire is usually dealt with using advanced fire engineering methods.

 Although both codes are quite different in scope and complexity, they are based on a common understanding of the strength of structural steel in fire and also the factors which affect inherent fire resistance.
-The Eurocodes will eventually replace BS 5950 Part 8.
-When this will take place is not yet clear and both codes will be available for a period of time.
+BS 5950 Part 8 was withdrawn in 2017, but may still be used according to the UK building Regulations.

 [top]Steelwork strength in fire